senchalabs/jsduck/README.md

 * Support for custom @tags.
 Ext-doc supports this, I personally have never used this feature, so I'm thinking it's not really needed.

-* Speed improvements.
-JsDuck is clearly slower than ext-doc, but I haven't so far done almost no optimizations, so there should be some pretty low-hanging fruits to pick.

 Copying
 -------